supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-pricing.md

 ### Opening Questions

-**John**: "Evan, you have this concept of 'pricing hygiene' that you say is more important than dynamic pricing itself.
-Can you paint us a picture of what bad pricing hygiene looks like for a typical attraction operator?"
+**John**: “Evan, you’ve said pricing hygiene matters more than dynamic pricing itself.
+What does bad hygiene look like in practice for an attraction operator?”

-**Tim**: "You mentioned finding five different instances of websites undercutting a client's own pricing in just eight minutes of browsing.
+**Tim**: "You mentioned you once found five different websites undercutting a client's own pricing in just eight minutes of browsing.
 From an operational standpoint, how does an attraction even begin to get control of that ecosystem?"

 **John** (Business Strategy Focus): "The hotel industry has been doing cross-channel price management for decades.
 What structural differences make this harder for attractions, and how do those differences change the strategic approach?"